stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 24 - Meta-reasoning.md

 While an agent might discover an error (_incorrectness_) in the knowledge, reasoning, or learning, the agent should also consider gaps (_incompleteness_) in the knowledge, reasoning, or learning.

 Gaps allow an agent to trigger a search (or spawn a goal) to find the link which will enable connection between concepts.
 The ability to spawn learning goals and find a way to achieve learning goals is another aspect of meta-cognition.

+## The Blurred Line Between Cognition And Metacognition

+The lines between deliberation (cognition) and metacognition are actually quite blurred as a considerable amount of processes overlap.
+In terms of KBAI, we should not be overly concerned about whether some processes occur in the deliberation or metacognition space.
+Instead, we should focus on:

+1. What is the content that is needed for an agent to carry out a process?
+2. What is the process that the agent needs to carry out?